 I have to wonder what Dr. Bruce Perry would say

-claim to value science and learning.
+who claim to value science and learning.
 This past year he

 published a cutting-edge book with the long title "The Boy Who Was

 Raised As A Dog, And Other Stories From A Child Psychiatrist's

 Notebook: What Traumatized Children Can Teach Us About Loss, Love

 and Healing."
-I wouldn't be surprised if he supported my theory of academics
+I wouldn't be surprised if he supported my

-"what traumatized children can teach us" in his
+words "what traumatized children can teach us" in his

 Every good scientist knows that science is about